With an eye toward China, Biden to meet Latin leaders on economics, migration

 The inaugural Americas Partnership for Economic Prosperity (APEP) Leaders' Summit comes as Biden's foreign policy agenda is dominated by the Israel-Hamas conflict in Gaza and Ukraine's bid to repel Russian invaders.

-The United States is expected to announce new development financing for countries hosting migrants in the Western Hemisphere as part of an effort to curb migrant arrivals at the U.S-Mexico border and expand economic cooperation in the region.
+The United States will announce new economic tools together with the Inter-American Development Bank and private donors to aid countries hosting migrants in the Western Hemisphere, with a goal of expanding economic cooperation and curbing migrant arrivals at the U.S-Mexico border, senior administration officials said.

+"When the countries are working together on a common economic agenda ... it has the potential to significantly shift the economic dynamics in a region that has been moving slower than its peers on the adoption of technology, on taking advantage of the nearshoring trends," a senior administration official said.

+Biden remained convinced that targeted economic investment in refugee and migrant host countries "is critical to stabilizing migration flows," a second official added.

 The summit follows a similarly themed meeting of Western Hemisphere leaders in Los Angeles last year, part of a broader push aimed at strengthening regional economic ties and reducing China's influence in the region.

-At the "Summit of the Americas" in Los Angeles last year, Biden signed a where 20 countries from the region agreed to a set of measures to confront the migration crisis.
+At the "Summit of the Americas," the U.S. and 19 other countries signed a non-binding declaration agreeing to a set of measures to confront the migration crisis.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.